 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Our mineral reserves; future realizable cash flow; environmental, reclamation and closure obligations; valuation of business combinations, goodwill, long-lived assets, inventory, tax assets and post-employment, post-retirement and other employee benefit liabilities; reserves for contingencies and litigation require the use of various management estimates and assumptions.
+Our mineral reserves; future realizable cash flow; environmental, reclamation and closure obligations; valuation of business combinations; derivative assets/ liabilities; tax assets/liabilities; post-employment, post-retirement and other employee benefit liabilities; reserves for contingencies and litigation require the use of various management estimates and assumptions.
 Actual results could differ from estimates.
 Management reviews its estimates on an ongoing basis.
 Changes in facts and circumstances may alter such estimates and affect the results of operations and financial position in future periods.